rushone2010/Raspberry-Pi2_Seedbox/README.md

 Become root</br>
 `$ sudo su`

-You’ll be wanting the Pi to have a static IP address for this so edit your `/etc/network/interfaces` files to make the eth0 section look like this:
+You’ll be wanting the Pi to have a static IP address for this so edit your `/etc/network/interfaces` files to make the eth0 section to look like this:

 ```
 iface eth0 inet static